mongodb/docs/source/includes/nav/steps-backup-details.rst

-.. step:: Go to the :guilabel:`Advanced` page for your project.
+.. step:: Go to the :guilabel:`Backup` details for your project.

    a.
 If it's not already displayed, select the
       organization that contains your project from the